Illinois Tool Works Inc (ITW)

 Liquidity ratios

-Illinois Tool Works, Inc.'s liquidity ratios have exhibited a downward trend over the past five years, indicating a potential weakening in the company's short-term financial health and ability to meet its current obligations.
+Illinois Tool Works Inc's liquidity ratios have shown a general decline over the years, indicating potential challenges regarding the company's short-term financial health.

-The current ratio, which measures the company's ability to cover its short-term liabilities with current assets, has decreased from 2.90 in 2019 to 1.33 in 2023.
-While a current ratio above 1 generally suggests that the company can meet its short-term obligations, a declining trend may signal challenges in managing its working capital efficiently.
+- The current ratio, which measures the company's ability to pay its short-term obligations with its current assets, decreased from 2.52 in 2020 to 1.36 in 2024.
+While a current ratio above 1 typically indicates good liquidity, the downward trend suggests a decreasing ability to cover short-term liabilities with current assets.

 See also: